Tyrell Fenroy

-Tyrell Joseph Fenroy (born March 6, 1987) is a former American football running back.
-He was signed by the Chicago Bears as an undrafted free agent in 2009.
-He played college football at Louisiana-Lafayette.
+Tyrell Joseph Fenroy (born March 6, 1987) is an American former football running back who played college football for the UL Lafayette Ragin' Cajuns.
+He was signed by the Chicago Bears as an undrafted free agent in 2009, but never played in any NFL game.
+He is now a school resource officer (SRO) at Lafayette Renaissance Charter Academy.

 Early years

 Fenroy attended St. Charles Catholic High School in Laplace, Louisiana prior to attending ULL.
 He earned Class 3A All-State honors as a senior with 1,580 rushing yards on 166 carries in the regular season a total that ranked 9th in the state among all five classifications.
 He rushed for 32 touchdowns in the 10-game regular season and had 34 total scores.
 Tyrell's 206 points in 10 games were second among all state players.
 Including the playoffs, he rushed for 2,100 yards and scored 44 TDs as a senior and did not fumble once all season.

 He was named MVP in District 10-3A each of his last two seasons.
 Fenroy was named Clarion Herald All-Elite Team/Offensive MVP.
 Overall, he finished his career with 4,320 yards rushing and 72 touchdowns and had 540 receiving yards and five receiving scores.

 On special teams, Tyrell piled up 854 kick return yards and five return touchdowns.
 Fenroy finished his prep career with 5,714 all-purpose yards and 82 touchdowns.